project-chip/connectedhomeip/docs/silabs/wifi/DEMO_OVERVIEW.md

 # Matter over Wi-Fi Demo Overview

-This document walks through the steps to build the Matter Lighting-app project using EFR32 BRD4161A + RS911X and EFR32 BRD4161A + WF200.
-Silicon Labs has two
+This document walks through the steps to build the Matter Lighting-app project using EFR32 BRD4161A, BRD4163A, or BRD4164A + RS911X and EFR32 BRD4161A, BRD4163A, or BRD4164A + WF200.
-families of Wi-Fi adapters (1.
+Silicon Labs has two families of Wi-Fi adapters (1.
 RS911X 2.
 WF200).
 Both are supported in this Wi-Fi port of Matter.

 ## Step 1: Matter Wi-Fi Prerequisites

 Before you being running the Matter Wi-Fi demo or developing for Wi-Fi you will want to make sure that you have all the required hardware and software for each use case.
-T

 1. [Matter Wi-Fi Prerequisites](WIFI_PREREQS.md)

    This page goes through the hardware and software (host side) required for the demo.
-Make sure you have all the necessary hardware and software available before continuing.

 ## Step 2: Building the Chip-Tool for Wi-Fi